subham-paul/Weather-App/README.md

 * Search for current weather conditions by city name
 * Display current temperature, weather condition, and a weather icon
 * Display additional weather details such as wind speed, humidity and clouds
-* Responsive design that works well on desktop and mobile devices

 ## Technologies Used
 * HTML